 Want to read more?
-Here’s information from the International Hip Dysplasia Institute on signs and symptoms of pediatric hip dysplaisa.
+Here’s information from the International Hip Dysplasia Institute on signs and symptoms of pediatric hip dysplasia.

-Here’s a video of Sara walking prior to surgery.
+Here’s a video of Sara walking with hip dysplasia prior to surgery.
 We found the hip problem because she limped with she first started walking.